TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>Creates the swallow copy of the target array and replaces the elements by specified indexes.</dd>

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/05-ReplacingOfElements/replaceArrayElementsByPredicates/replaceArrayElementsByPredicates.english.html"><code>replaceArrayElementsByPredicates</code></a></dt>
-  <dd>Replaces array elements by one or more predicates, herewith the replacing could be mutable or no depending on dedicated option.</dd>
+  <dd>Replaces array elements by one or more predicates, herewith the replacing can be mutable or no depending on dedicated option.</dd>

 </dl>